cahute/cahute/docs/topics/features/systems.rst

 .. warning::

-    MS-DOS is not yet supported as an official target by Cahute.
+    FreeBSD is not yet supported as an official target by Cahute.

 FreeBSD_ is a BSD-derived system.